marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

     gcc -O3 -fopt-info-missed=missed.all

-  outputs missed optimization report from all the passes into missed.all, and this one:
+  outputs missed optimization report from all the passes into :samp:`missed.all`, and this one:

   .. code-block:: bash

     gcc -O2 -ftree-vectorize -fopt-info-vec-missed

-  prints information about missed optimization opportunities from vectorization passes on stderr.
+  prints information about missed optimization opportunities from vectorization passes on :samp:`stderr`.
   Note that :option:`-fopt-info-vec-missed` is equivalent to :option:`-fopt-info-missed-vec`.
 The order of the optimization group names and message types listed after :option:`-fopt-info` does not matter.